chinesemasterpieces.com

 My Real Masterpiece Fabulous Ming Dynasty Mark and Period Chenghua Lion Jar with Buddhist symbols

 This Masterpiece is the finest B/W Chenghua Jar ever published.
 This mark and period Chenghua Lion Jar with buddhist symbols is a very important and very finely detailed piece.
 The samali Blue cobalt that was used during the Yuan and early Ming dynasties has a very distinct colour that is different from the Chinese cobalt used today; Chenghua wares refined the cobalt so well they don't have heaping and piling that break the glaze.
 The cobalt used then has not been imported for over five hundred years.
 It cannot be faked!
 Collectors must know what they are looking at.
 The beautiful Chenghua cobalt that hasn't been used for over five hundred years makes them very easy to distinguish from other periods.
+This Jar has Flaking in the biscuit which proves it's great age.

 (Click on images to enlarge)